Doom: A Brief History on Super-Villain Team-Ups by Jerry Whitworth

 Following the creation of the Legion of Doom, an issue of The Best of DC published “Secret Origins of Super-Villains” featuring the Parasite, Penguin, Captain Boomerang, Shark, Ocean Master, Red Dart, and Shadow Thief on the cover wherein the comic reprinted their origins as well as published a poem called “Villainous Double Dactyls” written by E. Nelson Bridwell that starred various villains.
 José Luis García-López depicted supervillain group shots for his DC Comics Style Guides starting in 1982.
 By the time of the Super Powers toyline (or, more accurately, multimedia explosion), some of this art found its way onto various merchandise most notably onto jigsaw puzzles and the 1988 Super Powers calendar.
-Jack Kirby produced a poster to promote DC’s Super Powers comic book adaptation depicting several villains from the toyline taking on the Justice League (in the third and final Super Powers comic mini-series, Tyr and Mr. Freeze aligned to work for Darkseid).
+The initial comic book mini-series for Super Powers saw Darkseid’s Emissaries of Doom align with Lex Luthor, Brainiac, Joker, and the Penguin against the Justice League (in the third and final Super Powers comic mini-series, Tyr and Mr. Freeze join together to work for Darkseid).
 Arguably the greatest supervillain team-up ever took place during the events of Crisis on Infinite Earths when virtually every villain in the multiverse aligned with Lex Luthor to take advantage of the chaos caused by the Anti-Monitor only to then try and aid in saving the multiverse.
 To a degree, the next major supervillain group emerged in the pages of the Justice League comic called the Injustice League.

 When Keith Giffen and J. M. DeMatteis took over Justice League in the wake of the events of Crisis on Infinite Earths, there’s was a League decidedly not as super as past versions.
 Gone was Superman, Wonder Woman, Flash, Green Lantern Hal Jordan… its been joked that they were allowed to use Batman because his editors felt sorry for the creators.
 So, it would come as no surprise their Injustice League suffered similar issues.
 No Luthor, Joker, Cheetah, Grodd, Sinestro, or Black Manta.
 Instead, there’s was Major Disaster leading Cluemaster, Big Sir, Clock King, and Multi-Man.
 Embracing the humor in what they had to work with, the series became known for laughs and in time the so-called Injustice League became Justice League Antarctica.
 However, the name was one too good to leave to lovable losers and so in 2000, Mark Waid retroactively made the Injustice League an earlier supervillain group to combat the Justice League lead by alien conqueror Agamemno and featured Luthor, Penguin, Catwoman, Mr. Element, Sinestro, Black Manta, Chronos, Dr. Light, and Felix Faust.
 By 2007, Injustice League Unlimited emerged with a massive presence lead by Luthor, Joker, and Cheetah.
 As noted, post-Flashpoint Luthor formed the League to combat the Crime Syndicate.
 The Injustice League was adapted for Smallville, Young Justice, and the upcoming game Lego DC Super-Villains (pitting Darkseid and the Crime Syndicate against Earth’s villains united as the Injustice League).

 Beyond the Injustice Gang, Secret Society of Super-Villains, Legion of Doom, and Injustice League, few DC super-villain teams can compete.
+To coincide with the release of the trade collection Crossover Classics in 1991, John Byrne produced posters for DC and Marvel characters.
+The former featured the Justice League and Teen Titans combating Darkseid, Lex Luthor, Parasite, Joker, and Deathstroke.
 1996’s Kingdom Come offered up the Mankind Liberation Front where Lex Luthor lead Vandal Savage, Catwoman, Riddler, King of the Royal Flush Gang, and an undercover Ibn al Xu’ffasch with a brainwashed Captain Marvel as Luthor’s slave.
 The animated series Young Justice featured the Light as its primary antagonist which seems to borrow from the MLF and Marvel’s Cabal with a nod to the Society.
 Vandal Savage, who was a member of the Injustice Society, formed villain groups to combat the Justice League and Teen Titans.
 For the former, he assembled Clayface, Solomon Grundy, Eclipso, and the Thorn for 1998’s JLA: Year One series.
 Savage founded the Legion of Doom in Justice League: Doom and the Light in Young Justice while in the current arc of Justice League, the Legion target Savage in their first act.
 I would be remiss if I did not mention that many heroes and hero groups have villain teams they contend with.
-The Superman Revenge Squad, United Underworld, Villainy Inc, Rogues, Sinestro Corps, Longbow Hunters, Monster Society of Evil, Legion of Super-Villains, Fearsome Five, Brotherhood of Evil, Masters of Disaster, Gas Gang, League of Challenge-Haters, Ravens, Pentacle… for every hero, there are scores of foes united to oppose them.
+The Superman Revenge Squad, Gangland Guardians, Villainy Inc, Rogues, Sinestro Corps, Longbow Hunters, Monster Society of Evil, Legion of Super-Villains, Fearsome Five, Brotherhood of Evil, Masters of Disaster, Gas Gang, League of Challenge-Haters, Ravens, Pentacle… for every hero, there are scores of foes united to oppose them.